sccn/sccn.github.io/tutorials/05_Preprocess/rereferencing.md

 Press the *OK* button to compute the average reference.
 This step will then be recorded in the main EEGLAB window (not shown).
-As in the previous step, a dialogue box will appear asking for the name of the new dataset.
+As in the previous step, a dialogue box will appear asking for the new dataset's name.

 After the data have been average referenced, calling the
 <span style="color: brown">Tools → Re-reference the data</span> menu still